High-Net-Worth Divorce Attorneys in Campbell

 How Do Tax and Settlement Considerations Affect Outcomes?

 In high-net-worth divorces, even a small error in judgment can lead to major financial consequences.
-For example, dividing assets without consulting a tax professional may trigger unexpected liabilities or reduce the value of what’s received in a settlement.
+For example, dividing assets without consulting a tax professional may trigger unexpected liabilities or reduce the value of the settlement proceeds.

 Tax implications can affect retirement accounts, investment portfolios, real estate holdings, and even spousal support.
 That’s why our legal team often partners with outside experts to provide holistic guidance.
 These professionals ensure that settlements consider the true after-tax value of assets and don’t overlook hidden risks.